poshaughnessy/peteroshaughnessy.com/src/content/posts/2020-03-26-eleven-tips-for-computer-related-pain.md

 12. **Physio?** Normally I'd recommend seeing one early on, but with lockdowns in place, that might not be possible.
 If not, try to see one after the lockdown ends!

-Best wishes and let me know if you have any of your own tips you'd like to share!
+Best wishes and let me know if you have any of your own tips you'd like to share.

 --